 where yij in Eq.
-6 refers to the ith observation of mass-specific consumption rates for species j divided by the mean value for species j (yij=yij/yj), mij in Eq.
+6 refers to the ith observation of mass-specific consumption rates for species j divided by the mean value for species j (yij=yij/yj), σ is the standard deviation and γ0,1,2,3,4 are coefficients. γ0j (species-level intercepts) follow a normal distribution with hyperparameters μγ0 (global mean) and σγ0 (between-species standard deviation). mij in Eq.
 7 is mean-centred body mass (mij=Mij-M) and tC,ij is the mid-point of the temperature in the environment of species j subtracted from the temperature used in the experiment (tC,ij=TC,ij-Tenv,C,j).
 This rescaling is done to control for differences between species with respect to the experimental temperatures relative to the temperature that maximizes their consumption rate.

 Mass-dependence of optimum growth temperature